elys-network/elys/x/masterchef/spec/02_state.md

 ## UserRewardInfo

-`UserRewardInfo` is used to track user's reward per reward denom and pool id.
+`UserRewardInfo` is used to track user's reward information per reward denom and pool id.

 ```proto
 message UserRewardInfo {